What to Do if Your Furnace Got a Red Tag in Ontario?

 Reasons For Getting Red Tags In Ontario?

-Different Types of Red Tags
+Different Types of Red Tags And What Do they Mean?

 The categorizing of red tags is often based on the set-out standards in the technical regulations, and all companies adhere to the same rules of red tagging.
-There are two main types of red tags; type A (an immediate red tag) and type B (30-day repair).
+There are two main types of red tags; type A (an immediate red tag) and type B (42-day repair).
 The choice of the red tags determines whether or not the appliance stays on as it is repaired.

-1. Type A Red Tag
+1. Immediate Red Tag Category “A”

 Points to remember